 When my babies were young, we didn’t know as much was we do today about critical nutrients such as DHA and the DHA benefits for brain development.

-I breast fed my babies, but I didn’t supplement my diet with added nutrients (not even vitamin D), or focus on specific nutrient-rich foods.
+Looking back on my own experience, I breast fed my babies, but I didn’t supplement my diet with prenatal DHA or other added nutrients (not even vitamin D), nor did I focus on specific nutrient-rich foods.

-Then, the messages about nutrition were ones of avoidance, rather than inclusion.
+At that time (more than 20 years ago!), the messages about prenatal nutrition were ones of avoidance, rather than inclusion.

 Limit fish.
 No soft cheeses.
 Take a multivitamin if you don’t have a healthy diet.